Issues in forced migration

 - Term 1

-This course provides an introduction to the study of forced migration in the developing world, and aims to provide students with a broad understanding of various types of forced migration, the causes and consequences of displacement, and key contemporary questions in the field.
-The course draws on a range of theoretical approaches to understand the structural, historical, and political nature of forced migration, and highlights the relationship between underdevelopment and forced migration.
+This module provides an introduction to the study of forced migration in the developing world, and aims to provide students with a broad understanding of various types of forced migration, the causes and consequences of displacement, and key contemporary questions in the field.
+The module draws on a range of theoretical approaches to understand the structural, historical, and political nature of forced migration, and highlights the relationship between underdevelopment and forced migration.

 Objectives and learning outcomes of the course